 Note, however, that the ballot tracker may be off by a few days because of how the data is input.
 For example, when you request a ballot, it won’t show up in the tracker until the application has been processed.
 The date it lists for when your ballot was requested is actually the date for when the request was processed.
 That can be off by several days, depending on how long it took before county officials got to your request.
 Similarly, your ballot may arrive at county offices but not be scanned in for a few days.

 Once those first huge batches of mail ballots go out, counties send mail ballots out as voters request them.
 It may take a few days for your application to be processed, and for a ballot to be printed and put in the mail.
-But generally it should be mailed out a few days after you request it.
+But generally it should be mailed out a few days after you request it, and you should receive it within a week or two.

 Can I pick up a mail-in ballot in person?